mv-2112/canonical-openstack-docs/reference/concepts/network-traffic-isolation-with-maas.rst

 Node roles
 ~~~~~~~~~~

-Machines identified by their MicroStack node roles, and their associated
+Machines identified by their Sunbeam node roles, and their associated
 services, must have access to specific cloud networks.
 These access
 requirements are described here: